Assistant Professor of Neurology

 Coifman is a member of the American Academy of Arts and Sciences, the Connecticut Academy of Science and Engineering, and the National Academy of Sciences.
 He is a recipient of the 1996 DARPA Sustained Excellence Award, the 1996 Connecticut Science Medal, the 1999 Pioneer Award of the International Society for Industrial and Applied Science, and the 1999 National Medal of Science.

-Professor of Neurosurgery and of Neurobiology
+Professor of Neurosurgery and of Neuroscience

 Dr. Nihal C. de Lanerolle holds the rank of Professor of Neurosurgery and Neurobiology.
 A Fulbright Senior Scholar and Corresponding Member of the German League Against Epilepsy, he is the recipient of the higher doctoral degree of Doctor of Science from the University of Sussex, England.
 He has served as a Member of the National Institute of Mental Health study Section on "Cognitive Functional Neuroscience", as a Member of the "Sensory, Motor and Cognitive Neuroscience Fellowships Study...

-Assistant Professor of Laboratory Medicine and of Neurosurgery
+Associate Professor of Laboratory Medicine

 Associate Director, Clinical Chemistry Laboratory, Yale-New Haven Hospital